A composite of an individual walking on soil heavily cracked from drought and a trailer surrounded by flooded soil

 Missouri experienced historic floods in recent decades, most notably the floods of 1993, 1998, 2011, and 2019.
 The 2019 flood caused an estimated $20 billion in losses impacting the Missouri and Mississippi River basins.
 The duration of this flooding also surpassed that of 1993, with locations on the Missouri River in declared flood state for 279 days and on the Mississippi River for close to 100 days.

 The impacts of the 2019 flooding demonstrated the need for better flood protection and flood resiliency in Missouri.
 In response, Governor Mike Parson established the Flood Recovery Advisory Working Group, which recommended the formation of a water center for the State of Missouri.
-In 2022, Missouri Department of Natural Resources received funds from the American Recovery Plan Act (ARPA) start the Missouri Hydrology Information Center (MoHIC).
+In 2022, Missouri Department of Natural Resources received funds from the American Recovery Plan Act (ARPA) to develop the Missouri Hydrology Information Center (MoHIC).
 The MoHIC team and its partners are dedicated to serving Missouri citizens during both flood and drought by providing accessible user-friendly information through an online dashboard now in development.

 Users of the MoHIC dashboard will find information and resources on MoDNR’s streamgage network, soil monitoring and mapping, statewide flood inundation mapping (FIM), imagery and Light Detection and Ranging (LiDAR), and northeast Missouri aquifer supply mapping.